 Curry leaves are not the same as curry powder!

 While curry leaves are a fresh herb that is obtained from the curry leaf plant, curry powder is a spice blend made by grinding together a select bunch of dried spices and herbs.
-And while curry powder is added to flavor the entire dish, curry leaves are used to temper the dish and impart a more subtle aroma.
+While curry powder is added to flavor the entire dish, curry leaves are used to temper the dish and impart a more subtle aroma.

 Substitute for Curry Leaves

-MOC Note: There is really no substitute for curry leaves, so skip them if you do not have them.
+MOC Note: There is no substitute for curry leaves, so skip them if you do not have them.
 You cannot substitute curry leaves and curry powder for each other!

 Popular names